pycontribs/pyrax/docs/cloud_files.md

 	# This will create a new container named 'cool_project', and
 	# upload the contents of the target folder to it
-	cf.upload_folder(folder)
+	upload_key, total_bytes = cf.upload_folder(folder)

 	# This will upload the contents of the target folder to a container
 	# named 'software'.
 If that container doesn't exist, it will be created.
-	cf.upload_folder(folder, container="software")
+	upload_key, total_bytes = cf.upload_folder(folder, container="software")

 	# This is the same as above, but will ignore any files ending in '.pyc'
-	cf.upload_folder(folder, container="software", ignore="*.pyc")
+	upload_key, total_bytes = cf.upload_folder(folder, container="software",
+			ignore="*.pyc")

 	# Same as above, but will skip several different file name patterns
-	cf.upload_folder(folder, container="software", ignore=["*.pyc",
+	upload_key, total_bytes = cf.upload_folder(folder, container="software",
-			"*.tgz", "tmp*"])
+			ignore=["*.pyc", "*.tgz", "tmp*"])

 ### Monitoring Folder Uploads
 Since a folder upload can take a while, the uploading happens in a background thread.
-If you'd like to follow the progress of the upload, you can query the 'progress' attribute of cloudfiles: this is a 2-tuple, with the first element the number of bytes uploaded, and the second the total bytes to be uploaded.
-This makes it simple to calculate the percentage of the upload that has completed.
+If you'd like to follow the progress of the upload, you can call `pyrax.cloudfiles.get_uploaded(upload_key)` to get the current number of bytes uploaded for this process.
+Combined with the total number of bytes returned by the initial call to upload_folder(), it is simple to calculate the percentage of the upload that has completed.

 ### Interrupting Folder Uploads
 Sometimes it is necessary to stop a folder upload before it has completed.
-To do this, call `cloudfiles.cancel_folder_upload()`, which will cause the background thread to stop uploading.
+To do this, call `cloudfiles.cancel_folder_upload(upload_key)`, which will cause the background thread to stop uploading.

 ## Listing Objects in a Container